 As the office manager at a busy central city supermarket, Vanessa’s role includes helping staff members planning to take parental leave.
 Some are aware that there are government-funded parental leave payments but most know little about how or where to access it, so she is usually the main source of information about what they may be entitled to.

-Vanessa provides staff with the appropriate forms, talks through the leave options available to them and helps them plan their parental leave (and tells them to look at all their options including the parental tax credit(external link) before making any decisions).
+Vanessa provides staff with the appropriate forms, talks through the leave options available to them and helps them plan their parental leave (and tells them to look at all their options including the Best Start payment(external link) before making any decisions).

 When the employee considers returning to work, Vanessa will arrange for a meeting with the employee and the department manager to discuss the options available.
 They look at how they can arrange work hours to fit the employee’s situation, including childcare needs, or to allow the employee to work while the partner or spouse is at home to care for the baby.

 Due to the nature of the work, the organisation experiences a reasonably high turnover in their staff.
 Vanessa has seen the benefits to the organisation from retaining existing staff and having employees return after parental leave.
 Employing new staff means retraining, recruitment costs and a period of downtime while the new employee comes to understand the role, whereas returning staff are trained, know the systems and are able to slot straight back into work.
 Providing flexibility for parents helps retain staff and ensures the organisation gets the benefits.

 Peter owns a shop where both male and female employees have taken parental leave in the past.
 In running a small family-focused business, Peter tries to be as flexible as possible to accommodate his employees’ requests.
 In each case he has been told early about an employee’s pregnancy so there has been plenty of time to look at various leave options and to make plans for the business to manage over the leave period.

 To date, he hasn’t had to employ additional staff to cover the work but he is aware that, as his business is growing, this may be the case in the future.